TheOdinProject/curriculum/rails_programming/databases_and_activerecord/active_record_basics.md

   create      spec/models/testmodel_spec.rb
 ~~~

 The model file that the generator creates is just a bare-bones model file in the `app/models` directory (which you could easily have created yourself).
 The other main file is the migration file in the `db/migrations` folder, which starts with a complicated looking timestamp like `20130924230504_create_users.rb`.
+The number is simply the time that the migration was created so that rails can keep track of different migration files.

 If you dive into that file, you'll see that there's not much in it except another bare-bones ruby class that inherits from `ActiveRecord::Migration` and some timestamps.
 The timestamps just create `created_at` and `updated_at` columns for you so you can track when your database records were created or modified.
 These two columns are just helpful enough that they are included as standard practice.